arbor-sim/arbor/doc/py_domdec.rst

 Execution Context
 -----------------

-The :class:`proc_allocation` class enumerates the hardware resources on the local hardware to use for a simulation.
+The :class:`arbor.proc_allocation` class enumerates the hardware resources on the local hardware to use for a simulation.

 .. class:: context